deadmanoz/deadmanoz.xyz/_posts/p2ms-data-carry-1.md

 Comparison of the technical details of the major P2MS-using protocols.{#tab:technique-summary}

-Beyond these three major protocols, we've also seen P2MS transaction outputs leveraged by minor protocols like Chancecoin, and other projects with identifiers including `TB0001`, `TEST01` and `METROXMN`.
+Beyond these three major protocols, we also see P2MS transaction outputs leveraged by minor protocols like Chancecoin, and other projects with identifiers including `TB0001`, `TEST01` and `METROXMN`.
+And there's the `OP_RETURN` protocol identification approaches used with identifiers such as `RT` and `CLIPPERZ`, as well as "Protocol 47930" (with `0xbb3a` marker).
 In addition, P2MS transaction outputs have been used for generic data storage, with prominent examples including the Bitcoin whitepaper PDF and the Wikileaks Cablegate files.
 Such examples demonstrate that P2MS can be used for arbitrary file storage without any standardised protocol layer.